glomatico/gamdl/README.md

 ## 🐍 Embedding

-Use gamdl as a library in your Python projects:
+Use Gamdl as a library in your Python projects:

 ```python
 import asyncio